franms333/white-canvas-demo/README.md

 ## Contribution

-WeatherNow is an open-source project, and contributions are welcome!
+WeatherIo is an open-source project, and contributions are welcome!
 If you have ideas for improvements or new features, feel free to fork the repository and submit a pull request.

 ## Credits